A banty or bantam rooster is a miniature or smaller version of a regular rooster. It can be about a quarter to half the size of a standard chicken.

 You can also offer them leftover table scraps to provide extra nutrients.
 Since they are good foragers, you should allow them to move freely around the backyard to free-range.
 They will also need plenty of clean water in their coop.

-To treat a bird with infectious coryza, you first have to isolate her in a warm and clean room.
+To treat a bird with infectious coryza, you must first isolate her in a warm and clean room.
 You can offer them water and plenty of wholesome foods like milk, bread, and fresh veggies.